-Click below to request additional information on our program.
+Click below to request additional information via email on our program.

-The requirements for admission to graduate programs in Arts Administration are listed below.
-There is no application fee and GRE scores are not required.
+The requirements for admission to the following programs are listed below.

 Official transcripts from all previous colleges will be required for admission.
 Transcripts showing proof of an earned bachelor's degree from an accredited college or university must be submitted by the time of enrollment.